sasindub/sasindub/README.md

 - 👋 Hi, I’m @sasindub
 - 👀 I’m interested in web development, web testing, and windows development
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning new web development technologies
 - 💞️ I’m looking to collaborate on web developers, windows app developers, software engineers, and expertise of IT industry
 - 📫 sasindulakshithabandara@gmail.com